chrstn43/simplicity-anti-cheat/README.md

 # Simplicity Anti-Cheat

 A minecraft bedrock non-experimental anti-cheat addon for worlds, realms, or servers.
+There is also a [discord server](https://discord.com/invite/yyBRVcpmh7) for support and discussion over the addon!

 ![image](https://user-images.githubusercontent.com/95001376/233902821-6031d785-e1ce-4da2-8616-32695d85a1af.png)